 Although you can’t see Him fully, the Bible repeatedly reveals different aspects of what God looks like.
 God reveals Himself.
 And what He does is meant to bless you.

 When the early church was living in persecution and tribulation, God gave them a revelation of Jesus through the book of Revelation.
-He showed them what He looks like.
+He showed them what He looked like.

 God does the same for you.
-He reveals His beauty and majesty to you so you can trust Him, know that He is good, and His justice will triumph.
+He reveals His beauty and majesty to you so you can trust Him, knows He is good, and that His justice will triumph.
 The descriptions of God’s appearance in the Bible are meant to produce something in you.
 It releases a spirit of wisdom (Eph.
 1:17-21) to know God so that your love and loyalty will be stirred up.

 The human heart longs to be fascinated.
 God created you to draw near Him and reflect His glory in your life (2 Cor.
 3:18).
 Every other craving in life will leave you empty until you are satisfied with God.

 And this is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent.

 John 17:3 (ESV)

 Does your view of God give you the strength to endure and press in to know this beautiful God?
 That requires a higher vision.
 The knowledge of God ruins us for status quo Christianity.
 You cannot stop at anything less than the knowledge of this living God.

 This has just been an introduction to the beauty and majesty of God’s appearance in the Bible.
 I hope it’ll encourage you to press in to know God more.
 Not just as a curiosity but as something that is meant and given by God in the Bible to exhilarate your spirit.

 One thing have I asked of the Lord, that will I seek after: that I may dwell in the house of the Lord all the days of my life, to gaze upon the beauty of the Lord and to inquire in his temple.